-Duodenal Switch Surgery vs. SADI
+Duodenal Switch vs SADI

 History of Duodenal Switch Surgery

-The duodenal switch was developed as an improvement on a surgery called biliopancreatic diversion (BPD) so you may see a duodenal switch referred to as DS or DS-BPD.
+Duodenal Switch was developed as an improvement on a surgery called biliopancreatic diversion (BPD) so you may see a duodenal switch referred to as DS or DS-BPD.

 The duodenal switch was created to alleviate the negative side effects of the biliopancreatic diversion.

-What Is Duodenal Switch Surgery?
+What is Duodenal Switch Surgery?

 • Step 1 is gastric sleeve surgery (VSG or LGS) to reduce the size of the stomach and then after 2-3 months.